-The infection control coordinator, who is a 'roaming' clinical nurse lead (RCNL), is involved in procurement processes, any facility changes, and processes related to decontamination of any reusable devices.
+The infection control coordinator is the registered nurse with oversight from the clinical nurse lead, and is involved in procurement processes, any facility changes, and processes related to decontamination of any reusable devices.

 Staff demonstrated good principles and practice around infection control.
 Staff, residents and whānau were familiar with the pandemic/infectious diseases response plan.